 You should call 999 when someone is seriously ill or injured and you believe that their life is at risk.
 If the situation is not life threatening but you do need help fast, please call NHS 111.

 Ambulance crews are highly trained in all aspects of emergency care, from trauma to cardiac arrests.
-More information about calling 999 and ambulance services can be found on the NHS Choices website.
+More information about calling 999 and ambulance services can be found on the NHS website.